owen2345/activestorage-delayed/README.md

 - Ability to add new files instead of replacing the old ones when using using `has_many_attached`
 - Ability to upload files with the original filename or a custom one
 - Ability to preprocess the files before uploading them (Rails 7+)
+Note: This gem assumes that the app has already configured activestorage.

 ## Installation
 - Add this line to your application's Gemfile: